-Since version 6.5, Excelsior JET provides a protected environment for running Eclipse RCP applications.
-You may compile your RCP application to a native code executable and distribute it without the original class/jar files.
+You may compile the Tomcat Server along with your Web application to a native code executable and distribute it without the original class/WAR files.
 As a result, all those Java decompilers become useless to the malicious programmers and attackers simply because Java classes are not included in the end user installations.

-At the same time, compilation to native code substantially improves the security and IP protection of Eclipse RCP applications, as the sensitive code and data get protected from reverse engineering (see Chapter Intellectual property protection), tampering with the OSGi bundles becomes impossible, and the exposure of security vulnerabilities is reduced.
+At the same time, compilation to native code substantially improves the security and IP protection of Tomcat Web applications, as the sensitive code gets protected from reverse engineering (see Chapter Intellectual property protection) and the exposure of security vulnerabilities is reduced.

-At a glance, the usage of Excelsior JET for an RCP application looks as follows:
+At a glance, the usage of Excelsior JET for Tomcat Web applications looks as follows:

-As a result, you create the RCP application directory that can be deployed to end user systems.
-It has the same structure as the original one and contains the launcher executable.
+As a result, you create the Tomcat directory with the deployed Web applications that can be distributed to end users.
+It has the same structure as the original one, contains the compiled executable and, optionally, standard Tomcat scripts.
 The two major differences are:

-Note: If necessary, you or your end users may install other (non-compiled) plugins in the compiled RCP application as usual.
+Note: If necessary, you may deploy other (non-compiled) Web applications on the compiled Tomcat Server as usual.

-To enable automated builds, you need to create two project files for each RCP application.
-One project is for the JET Optimizer to build the native executable and the other – for JetPackII to package the application, that is, to prepare it for deployment.
-The result of packaging is either a self-contained directory containing the application /It is similar to the directory created when the RCP application is exported but it is truly self-contained because the application no longer needs the JRE to run./ or a complete installation package powered by Excelsior Installer.
+To enable automated builds, you need to create two project files.
+One project is for the JET Optimizer to build the native executable and the other – for JetPackII to package the application, that is, to prepare it for distribution.
+The result of packaging is either a self-contained directory with the application /It is similar to the Tomcat directory but is truly self-contained because the compiled Tomcat no longer needs the JDK to run./ or a complete installation package powered by Excelsior Installer.